 Problems and Strategies

-The introduction of sex education is one of the steps taken by government which aims to create awareness among the adolescents and safe sexual practices.
+The introduction of sex education is one of the steps taken by the government which aims to create awareness among the adolescents about safe sexual practices.
 As the adolescents become eligible to reproduce, it is essential to inform them about the consequences of unsafe sexual practices and early pregnancy.
 It is achieved by the implementation of ‘National Adolescent Education Program’ at various schools from classes 9th to 12th.

 People in the marriageable group are educated all about infertility, birth control methods, pregnancy, post-childbirth care of the baby and mother, etc. It is also essential to provide proper medical facilities to deal with obstacles like infertility and other reproductive difficulties.

-Moreover, there are a few evil practices related to reproduction that are still prevailing in our society.
+There are a few evil practices related to reproduction that still plague our society.
 Female infanticide is one such example.
 In order to prevent this crime, a legal ban has been put on Amniocentesis Test.

 The amniocentesis test is mainly used for determining the sex of the unborn baby through analyzing the chromosomal content of the amniotic fluid surrounding the fetus.

 All these efforts being put forward to achieve a reproductively healthy society would be worthless if we do not cooperate.
 Thus, with the cooperation of the society, government and other NGOs, a reproductively healthy society can be achieved.